Ceoptera: Palaeoecology

 A rich fauna is preserved at Cladach a'Ghlinne and other sites within the formation.
-This fauna is noted for its similarity to that of the Forest Marble Formation, a formation of similar age found in England.
+This fauna is similar to that of the Forest Marble Formation, a formation of similar age found in England.
 Plant fossils, contrastingly, are extremely rare within the Kilmaluag Formation, mostly restricted to gymnosperm pollen and pteridophyte spores.
 Invertebrates are best represented by extremely abundant freshwater ostracods such as Darwinula and Theriosynoecum.
 Other invertebrates include conchostracans Anthronesteria and Pseudograpta, the gastropod Viviparus, and the bivalve Unio.
 Burrows indicate the presence of shrimps or crabs.
-Insects fossils are not common, but include beetles.
+Insect fossils are not common, but include beetles.
 Fish include the hybodonts Acrodus and Hybodus, pycnodonts, the semionotiform Lepidotes, amiiforms, and a sarcopterygian that may be a type of coelacanth.
 Amphibians include the karaurid Marmorerpeton wakei, a very primitive form of salamander, as well as the albanerpetontid Anoualerpeton; frogs are seemingly absent.

 Many reptiles are found in the formation, with the early lepidosauromorph Marmoretta being the most common.
-Lizards include Bellairsia gracilis, Balnealacerta, and Parviraptor are also found in the formation.
+Lizards found in the formation include Bellairsia gracilis, Balnealacerta, and Parviraptor.
 Rhynchocephalians appear to be absent.
 Aquatic reptiles include the choristodere Cteniogenys, and turtle remains are common, including Eileanchelys, one of the earliest aquatic turtles.
 Crocodylomorphs are represented by atoposaurids and goniopholids.
 Dinosaurs are primarily known from tracks, indicating the presence of megalosaurid theropods and large eusauropods.
-A neornithischiann dinosaur, possibly the oldest known ornithopod, is represented by a partial skeleton.
+A neornithischian dinosaur, possibly the oldest known ornithopod, is represented by a partial skeleton.
 Mammals include the tritylodontid Stereognathus ooliticus, the docodonts Borealestes serendipitus, Borealestes cuillinensis, and Krusatodon kirtlingtonensis, the morganucodont Wareolestes rex, the cladotherian Palaeoxonodon ooliticus, and Phascolotherium.
 Multituberculates and haramiyidans notably appear absent.